This page is designed to answer the following questions:

 Contingency theories suggest that there is no single style of leadership that is effective for all situations and people.
 Instead, leadership styles should be adapted to meet the needs of the situation or the individual/team.

-This quote from Sam Warburton (rugby captain) explains how leadership styles may need to be changed depending on the individual.
+This quote from Sam Warburton (Welsh rugby union captain) explains how leadership styles may need to be changed depending on the individual.

 “Being able to get the best out of people is key to being a leader.
 Some people need a kick up the arse every now and then; others need an arm around the shoulder.”